hanabi/hanabi.github.io/Reference.md

 * In this situation, the very next player should blind-play their *Finesse Position* card as a *Known Bluff*.
 The receiver of the clue will interpret this as a *Trash Push Finesse* and will then play the pushed card.
 Once they play it, they will see that it does **not** match, and that an *Unnecessary Trash Push* occurred.
 * For example, in a 3-player game:
   * All of the 2's are played on the stacks.
-  * Alice clues number 1 to Cathy, touching a single 1 on chop.
+  * Alice clues number 1 to Cathy, touching a single 1 on her chop.
 Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
   * Bob sees that the pushed card is a red 3.
 Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
   * Thus, Bob knows that this is an *Unnecessary Trash Push*, and blind-plays his *Finesse Position* card.
 It is the blue 3 and it successfully plays.
   * Cathy knows that this must be a *Trash Push Finesse* on blue 4.
 Cathy blind-plays her slot 4 card, but it is red 3 instead and it successfully plays.
   * Cathy now knows that since the two cards did not match each other, this must have been an *Unnecessary Trash Push*.
 * Often times, a (normal) *Trash Push* can provide a player with safe discards that stall out the discard of other useful cards in their hand.
 If this is the case, then the *Trash Push* would **not** be an *Unnecessary Trash Push*.

+### The Unnecessary Trash Push (Finesse Form)

+* First, see the *[Unnecessary Trash Push](#unnecessary-trash-push)* section.
+* Normally, the *Unnecessary Trash Push* calls for the very next player to blind-play an unrelated card, similar to a *Bluff*.
+* However, if the very next player can see that it could be a *Finesse*, then they should prefer that interpretation.
+This is similar to how the next player should always prefer a *Finesse* interpretation over a *Bluff* interpretation.
+* For example, in a 4-player game:
+  * All of the 2's are played on the stacks.
+  * Alice clues number 1 to Cathy, touching a single 1 on her chop.
+Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
+  * Bob sees that the pushed card is a red 3.
+Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
+  * Thus, Bob knows that this is an *Unnecessary Trash Push*.
+Normally, Bob would immediately blind-play his *Finesse Position* card.
+However, Bob also sees that Donald has a red 4 in his *Finesse Position*.
+Since *Finesses* take precedence over *Bluffs*, Bob knows that he should let Donald be the one to blind-play from the "unnecessaryness".
+  * Bob discards.
+  * Cathy knows that this must be a *Trash Push*.
+Cathy blind-plays her slot 3 card.
+It is red 3 instead and it successfully plays.
+  * Similar to Bob, Donald also sees that the *Trash Push* was unnecessary.
+Since Bob did not blind-play anything, this must be an *Unnecessary Trash Push Finesse*.
+Donald blind-plays his *Finesse Position* as red 4 and it successfully plays.

 ### The Trash Pull